Blumlaut/EasyAdmin-docs/docs/plugins.md

 ## Internal Events

-These are Events that EasyAdmin may trigger to internally send informations to the Server or Clients, these may not be up to date, reading the Sourcecode to be sure is recommended.
+These are events that EasyAdmin may trigger to internally send informations to the server or clients, these may not be up to date, reading the source code to be sure is recommended.

 | Event | Direction | Arguments |
 |-------|-------|-------|